Homogenized description of defect modes in periodic structures with localized defects: Proof of Th'm ; Edge bifurcations of

 \section{Proof of Th'm~\ref{thm:per_result}; Edge bifurcations of $-\partial_x^2+Q+\lambda V$}

-Let $Q(x)$ denote a non-trivial 1-periodic function, $Q(x+1)=Q(x)$.
+Let $Q(x)$ denote a non-trivial, continuous, $1-$periodic function, $Q(x+1)=Q(x)$.
 In this section we study the bifurcation of solutions to the eigenvalue problem

 into the spectral gaps of $-\partial_x^2+Q(x)$.
-We shall proceed by the same general approach of section~\ref{sec:nonper}.
-That is, by appropriate spectral localization, in this case by applying the Floquet-Bloch transform, we reduce~\eqref{eq:orig_eqn_per} to an equivalent {\it near-frequency} eigenvalue problem supported on frequencies lying near a spectral band edge of $-\partial_x^2 + Q(x)$.
+We proceed by the same general approach of Section~\ref{sec:nonper}.
+That is, by appropriate spectral localization, in this case by applying the Gelfand-Bloch transform, we reduce~\eqref{eq:orig_eqn_per} to an equivalent {\it near-frequency} eigenvalue problem supported on frequencies lying near a spectral band edge of $-\partial_x^2 + Q(x)$.